Twilliams073/495DND/README.md

 **Required Must-have Stories**

-* Users should be able to access different categories with various information
+* Users are able to sign-up/login to access the app
+* Users can add or remove spells from their spellbook
-* Users should be able to make search requests for information
+* Users should be able to view the details of a spell.
-* Access to the basic rules of D&D

 **Optional Nice-to-have Stories**

-* Users can bookmark certain information that is saved across user accounts
+* Users can share spellbooks in the form of a link, pdf, or other sharable medium
-* Users can create and manage characters within the app
+* Users should be able to create and save more than one spellbook
-* Users can roll virtual dice within the app
+* Users can also view spells from homebrew (non-official) sources
-*

 ### 2. Screen Archetypes

+* Login
-* Main Screen
+* Register
-   * The user is presented with a list of catagories
-   * Choosing a catagory will take the user to the Sub-Category Screen for the chosen category
+    * Sign up or sign into their accounts
-* Sub-Categories Screen
+* Spell Books Screen
-   * The user will be presented with a list of sub-categories in a table view.
+   * The user can view a list of spell books under their account
-   * There will be a search bar also allowing the user search sub-categories
+   * The user can select a spell book to view and edit
-* Detailed Information Screen
+* Spells Screen
-   * All individual specific informational screens will follow the same general format
-   * Will display specific information for the specified sub-category
+   * Displays specific information for spells
+   * User can search for specific spells
+* Specific Spell Book Screen
+   * User can view spells within a spellbook

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Spells
-* Equipment
-* Races
-* Classes
+* Home Screen
-* Feats
+* Spell Books
-* Backgrounds
+* Spells Screen

 **Flow Navigation** (Screen to Screen)

+* Login Screen
+   * => Register Screen
+   * => Main Screen
 * Main Screen
+   * => Spell books
+   * => Spells
+* Spell Books Screen
+   * => Main Screen
-   * => Sub-Category Screen
+   * => Spell Books Specific Screen
+   * => (back button)
-* Sub-Category Screen
+* Spell Book Specific Screen
-   * => Detailed Information Screen
+   * => Spells screen
-   * => Main Screen (Using back button)
+   * => (back button)
-* Detailed Information Screen
+* Spells Screen
-   * => Sub-Category Screen (Using back button)
+   * => (back button)

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]